itpp-labs/mail-addons/mail_all/README.rst

  Show all messages
 ===================

-Adds ``Messaging / All`` menu, that shows all messages accesable by current user
+Adds ``Messaging / All messages`` menu, that shows all messages accesable by current user

 Further information
 -------------------